All Episodes

 Yeah, I think there are five seminal moments coming ahead.

-And I think at that point we will see a gap in evidence that will raise some very, very serious concerns about the fairness of the investigation.
+And I think at that point, we will see a gap in evidence that will raise some very, very serious concerns about the fairness of the investigation.

-I think the IG report will come out and we'll we'll see what the IG says about the FISA abuses.
+I think the IG report will come out and we'll see what the IG says about the FISA abuses.

 Very important.